Karl Burger

 Karl Schumm Burger (26 December 1883 in Stuttgart – 3 October 1959 in Freudenstadt) was a German amateur footballer who played as a midfielder and coach, competing as a player in the 1912 Summer Olympics.

 International career

-He was a member of the German Olympic squad and played one match in the consolation round of the football tournament in Stockholm.
+He was a member of the German Olympic squad.
+He played one match in the consolation round of the football tournament in Stockholm.
 He scored one goal in the 16–0 victory against Russia.
 Overall Burger won eleven caps for the Germany national football team.